nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## **Calendar**
-The **Calendar** includes various functions that enable users to manage their schedules effectively.
-These features are designed to simplify the process of tracking Sessions.
+The **Calendar** includes various functions that enable you to manage your schedule effectively.
+These features are designed to simplify the process of tracking sessions.

 ## How to view
-Users can access the Calendar Features by interacting with the Calendar UI in the Calendar tab.
+You can access the Calendar Features by interacting with the Calendar tab.
-<br> The user can click on the "Prev" and "Next" buttons to navigate through the months.
+<br> You can click on the `Prev` and `Next` buttons to navigate through the months.

 ## Features
-The Calendar Features allow users to view their schedules on a monthly basis.
-Users can also click on a Session to view its details.
+The Calendar features allow you to view your schedule on a monthly basis.<br>You can also click on a session to view its details.

 <br>
 ![CalendarUI](images/calendar.png)
 <br>
 ![PopUpContent](images/popup.png)

+<div style="page-break-after: always;"></div>

 ## **Income Analytics**